Connecting the time evolution of the turbulence interface to coherent structures: Methods

 In this study, the position of the TNTI is identified through a threshold on the enstrophy field $\omega^{2}=\omega_{i}\omega_{i}$, where $\omega_{i}$ is the vorticity vector \citep{bisset2002turbulent, holzner2007small, holzner2008lagrangian, silva2018scaling,wolf2012investigations, neamtu2019lagrangian}.
 Here, the threshold is the same for all flow cases and is set to $\omega_{thr}^2=10^{-3} {u_{0}}^2/{h_{0}}^2$, well within the interval of possible values identified by \citet{krug2017fractal} for DNSs with the same code and parameters as the ones presented here.
 By identifying the TNTI through an iso-surface of the enstrophy field, the entrainment velocity can be evaluated using the transport equation for the enstrophy \citep{holzner2011laminar, krug2015turbulent}.
 In this case $v_{n}$ is given by

-\\ where $\epsilon_{ijk}$ is the Levi-Civita operator.
+\\ where $\epsilon_{ijk}$ is the Levi-Civita operator and $S_{ij}=1/2(\partial u_{i}/\partial x_{j}+\partial u_{j}/\partial x_{i})$ is the strain rate tensor.
 Throughout the paper, we make use of both fully three-dimensional (3D) data, as well as two-dimensional (2D) data from vertical planes.
 In the case of the 2D approach, the entrainment velocity is determined through interface tracking, with a procedure similar to the one used by \citet{wolf2012investigations} in which, $v_{n}$ is computed as